The 13 schools that still have a legit shot to make the College Football Playoff

 7. LSU

-Key games remaining: They still have to play Alabama and Mississippi State at home.
-They also have Texas A&M on the road.
+Key games remaining: LSU still has to play Alabama at home and Texas A&M on the road.

-One thing to know: Another huge hurdle down, a couple more to go.
-The path to the playoff is a daunting one, but it is pretty simple: LSU can’t lose another game.
-The SEC is going to have a hard enough time getting a second team into the playoff if Notre Dame is undefeated and the depth of the conference suggests there will be other options if LSU is not in the SEC title game.
+One thing to know: It’s pretty simple for LSU: Beat Alabama and they will probably go to the playoff.
+But if they lose – even a close game – the Tigers are probably out.

 6. Georgia